clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

       download depending on your Internet connection.

-      If you are on a network with outbound proxies, be sure to configure Docker allow access.
+      If you are on a network with outbound proxies, be sure to configure Docker to allow access.
 See the `Docker service proxy
       <https://docs.docker.com/config/daemon/systemd/#httphttps-proxy>`_ and
       `Docker client proxy
       <https://docs.docker.com/network/proxy/#configure-the-docker-client>`_
       documentation for more details.

 #.
-Once you have downloaded the image, run it with:
+Once you have downloaded the image, run it using the following command:

    .. code-block:: bash

-      docker run -it clearlinux/stacks-mers
+      docker run -it sysstacks/mers-clearlinux

-   This will launch the image and drop you into a bash shell inside the container. :command:`GStreamer` and :command:`FFmpeg` programs are installed in the container image and accessible in the default $PATH.
-These programs can be used as you would normally outside of |MERS|.
+   This will launch the image and drop you into a bash shell inside the container.
+GStreamer and FFmpeg programs are installed in the container image and accessible in the default $PATH.
+Use these programs as you would outside of |MERS|.

    Paths to media files and video devices, such as cameras, can be shared from the host to the container with the :command:`--volume` switch `using Docker